 The Sydney Juris Doctor (JD) - How To Apply – International Students

-You can apply for the Juris Doctor either online or through a University representative.
+You can apply for the Juris Doctor either direct application online or through a University representative.

 Application through a University Representative

 A worldwide network of agents represents the University of Sydney.
 A local agent can help with your application, certify your documents and lodge it on your behalf.
 The agent can also give you assistance with other information including accommodation, visas, and pre-departure information.
 Find your nearest agent on the International Services website

 Closing Date for Applications

 The closing date of applications is the 20 January 2017 to commence in Semester 1 2017.
 Applications cannot be submitted after this deadline.

 The degree commences with the compulsory unit of study Foundations of Law which is held in intensive mode commencing Monday 20 February 2017.
 Foundations of Law is the pre-requisite unit for all other units in the degree and all students MUST attend classes for this unit from the first day onwards.

 Entry into the Juris Doctor

 You will need to a have a degree in another discipline to apply for entry into the JD.
 You will be assessed on academic performance only.
 You will be assessed on the basis of 25% recognised high school qualification / 75% grade point average for a completed degree.